Oscar Williams (poet)

-About His Life
+Biography

 Williams was born Oscar Kaplan in Letychiv, Ukraine, son of Jewish parents Mouzya Kaplan and Chana Rapoport.
 He emigrated to New York at the age of seven.

 His first book, Golden Darkness, was awarded the Yale Younger Poets Prize.

 Among his influential anthologies are Master Poems of the English Language, Immortal Poems of the English Language, The Pocket Book of Modern Verse, and the Little Treasury Poetry Series, which were used in colleges and high schools around the U.S. in the 1950s and 1960s.
 During his lifetime, anthologies he edited sold more than two million copies, a nearly unheard amount for books of poetry.
 Many of his anthologies are still being republished today.
 Though a friend and promoter of poets like Dylan Thomas and George Barker, Williams' own poetry is not highly regarded by critics, though he published several volumes during his lifetime, and is not nearly as accomplished as the poetry of his wife, Gene Derwood (1909–1954).
+Geoffrey Hill often carried with him Oscar Williams' A Little Treasury of Modern Poetry (1946), and Hill speculates that "there was probably a time when I knew every poem in that anthology by heart."

 Among Williams' poems are "Revenge", "Poem", "Poet", "The Last Supper", "I Sing an Old Song", and "The City's Face".

 "Shopping for Meat in Winter" is a typical Williams poem, with its urban theme, forced rhyme, and attempts at replicating the neo-Romanticism of the New Apocalypse.